Nonye2K3/chia/CLI-Commands-Reference.md

 ## Windows

-There is more than one `chia.exe` binary.
-If the one you try doesn't seem to work, keep looking and try another.
-(And if you find the right one, clarify this wiki page.)
+There is more than one `chia.exe` binary; the GUI is `Chia.exe` (two of these!) and the CLI is `chia.exe`.
+They are found in different places.
+Note the big C versus the little c.

+The CLI one is the one referred to in this document, and for version 1.0.3 it can be found at

+`~\AppData\Local\chia-blockchain\app-1.0.3\resources\app.asar.unpacked\daemon\chia.exe`

 # [init](https://github.com/Chia-Network/chia-blockchain/blob/master/src/cmds/init.py)